Eureka Math vs Singapore Math

 Both curricula utilize the same visual models, hands-on experiences, and manipulatives: ten frames, number bonds, connected cubes, base-ten blocks, bundles, array, area models, number discs, number line, place value charts, and bar models (tape diagram).

 Still, there is considerable dissimilarity between Eureka and Singapore Math.
-The following list describes the ten biggest differences between the Eureka and Singapore programs.
+The following list describes the ten biggest differences between the Eureka curriculum and Singapore programs.
 The list also reveals Eureka’s shortcomings.

 Eureka Math vs Singapore Math